JavaScript: Arrays — Array Methods

 arr.push(item1, item2, ..., itemN)

-Note that push() changes the length of the calling array.
+push() mutates the original array and, therefore, changes the length of the calling array.

 Let's use push() to add a couple of elements to an array: